Public Accountability for New Accounting Officers

 The public accountability training is tailored to each attendee’s personal organisational context and the content is continuously updated and refreshed so as to provide delegates with an up-to-date view of central government accountability and governance arrangements.

-This course is from our Accountability & Governance series.
+This face to face course is from our Accountability & Governance series.
 At the Civil Service College, we tailor our courses to each attendee’s role and organisations, ensuring that each delegate gets the most out of the training.
 Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.

 This Public Accountability programme is suitable for Chief Executives of Arm's Length Bodies and NHS bodies who have recently been appointed as Accounting or Accountable officers, as well as for senior staff who work in supporting the Accounting or Accountable Officer and who need to understand their role in providing support and assurance.